Table of Contents

 NEET 2025 Biology Syllabus Overview

-Biology section has a significant impact on applicants’ overall NEET exam performance.
+The biology section has a significant impact on applicants’ overall NEET exam performance.
 Mastering NEET 2025 requires a complete understanding of the Biology syllabus, with a concentration on all of the major topics covered.
-Have an overview of the NEET Biology syllabus below –
+Have a clear idea of the NEET Biology syllabus in this article.

 Latest NEET UG Biology Syllabus 2025